 Contact the area agency on aging serving your community for information and referral, as well as a free in-person assessment to identify your needs and link you to available resources.

-Approximately 1.7 million Ohioans provide some level of care for a loved one who is older or who has a disability.
+Approximately 1.7 million Ohioans provide some level of care for a loved one who is older or who has a disability, according to AARP.
 You may be a caregiver if:

 Brochure: 10 Questions That May Change Your Life (and the lives of the people in it)

 Caregivers are spouses, children, grandchildren, grandparents, brothers, sisters, aunts, uncles, friends, neighbors and more.
 Approximately 60 percent of family caregivers are women, many of whom have their own families and jobs.
-In Ohio, family caregivers provide care that, if provided by paid caregivers, would cost $14.2 billion each year.
+In Ohio, family caregivers provide care that, if provided by paid caregivers, would cost $16.5 billion each year, according to AARP.
 More than three out of five workers have had to make some adjustment to their work life, from reporting late to giving up work entirely, to care for a loved one.
 Ten percent of family caregivers go from full-time to part-time jobs because of caregiving responsibilities.

 Fact sheet: Whom Does Caregiving Affect?